CSS, PMS Solved Essays | Can the Single National Curriculum pave the way for the desired ideological integration in Pakistani Society?

 Nevertheless, achieving ideological integration through SNC is not without its challenges.
 First and foremost, the SNC emphasizes Urdu as the only medium of instruction, resulting in the suppression of regional and ethnic languages as well as the exacerbation of educational disparities among different ethnic groups.
 To elaborate, many ethnic groups in Pakistan have their own distinct languages as an integral part of their cultural identity.
 By prioritizing Urdu, the SNC may inadvertently diminish the importance and visibility of these languages, propelling a sense of marginalization among ethnic communities, as their languages may receive limited attention or be excluded from the educational curriculum.
 As a consequence, ideological integration would not be achieved in its true essence as there would be homogenization of the education system and a diminishing appreciation for the rich diversity of ethnic cultures in Pakistan.

-Not to speak of this, insufficient funding and infrastructural disparities are also posing a serious threat in the way of achieving the required national ideological integration.
-It is because implementing the SNC requires significant financial resources to develop and distribute standardized curriculum materials, especially in terms of ICT and human resource development.
+Not to speak of this, insufficient funding and infrastructural disparities also pose a serious threat to the achievement of the required national ideological integration.
+This is because implementing the SNC requires significant financial resources to develop and distribute standardized curriculum materials, especially in terms of ICT and human resource development.
 Moreover, in Pakistan, owing to disparities in educational infrastructure, particularly between urban and rural areas, there are greater chances of the exacerbation of existing conflicts and vertical as well as horizontal inequalities, hindering, consequently, the achievement of ideological integration.

 Lastly, the unavailability of skilled teachers and administration owing to budgetary constraints can pose a significant challenge to achieving ideological integration through the Single National Curriculum (SNC) in Pakistan.
 Skilled teachers play a crucial role in delivering quality education and effectively implementing the curriculum.
 However, the shortage of skilled teachers who are well-versed in the SNC’s content and pedagogical approaches can compromise the quality of education.
 In addition, the shortage of skilled administrators who can effectively manage curriculum development, monitor progress, and provide the necessary support to schools can be a significant challenge.
 Hence, without competent, skilled teachers and an effective administration, the SNC may not be implemented effectively, blocking the attainment of its intended goals, including ideological integration.